 Candidates and recruiters alike are dealing with unprecedented circumstances and anxieties that were unimaginable just over a year ago.
 A rethink in your remote hiring process to provide candidates a favorable experience is necessary at this point.
 By doing so you are showing them that you care and that you value empathy; it speaks volumes about what it looks like to be working with your company.

 There’s no time like the present to fight the good fight!
-Invest in candidate-first practices to create a superlatively positive candidate experience and most importantly, stay empathetic.
+Invest in candidate-first practices to create a positive candidate experience that is rivaled by none and most importantly, stay empathetic.

 Here's what you can do next